 Economics provides an understanding of many aspects of the economy and its operation, which are frequently reported in the media.
-It investigates issues such as why unemployment or inflation rates change and how these changes will impact on individuals in society.
+It investigates issues such as why unemployment or inflation rates change and how these changes will impact on individuals, business and government.
 Economics develops students' knowledge and understanding of the operation of the global and Australian economy.
 It develops the analytical, problem-solving and communication skills of students.
-There is a strong emphasis on the problems and issues in a contemporary Australian economic context within the course.
-At least one report in each of the Year 11 and the Year 12 courses must be the result of collaborative work.
+There is a strong emphasis on the problems and issues in a contemporary Australian economic context within the course, requiring students to make judgements and evaluations.